-When you install Unified Communications Manager, use the CLI command file get tftp ITLRecovery.p12to export the ITL Recovery pair and then perform a backup through DR. You will also be prompted to enter the SFTP server (where the key is exported) and password.
+Tip When you install Unified Communications Manager, use the CLI command file get tftp ITLRecovery.p12to export the ITL Recovery pair and then perform a backup through DR. You will also be prompted to enter the SFTP server (where the key is exported) and password.

-- Step 1 Perform any one of the following steps:

-- Run utils itl reset localkey.

-- Run utils itl reset remotekey.

-For utils itl reset localkey, the local key resides on the publisher.
-This step generates a new ITL file by taking the existing file on the system and replacing the signature of that file with the recovery key signature.
-The key is then copied to the TFTP servers in the cluster.

-- Step 2 Run show itl to verify that the reset was successful. - Step 3 From Cisco Unified CM Administration, choose System > Enterprise Parameters. - Step 4 Click Reset. - Step 5 Restart the TFTP service and restart all devices.
+- Step 1 Perform any one of the following steps: - Run utils itl reset localkey. - Run utils itl reset remotekey. - Note For utils itl reset localkey, the local key resides on the publisher.
+When issuing this command, the ITL file is signed temporarily by the CallManager key while the ITL Recovery key is resetting. - Step 2 Run show itl to verify that the reset was successful. - Step 3 From Cisco Unified CM Administration, choose System > Enterprise Parameters. - Step 4 Click Reset. - Step 5 Restart the TFTP service and restart all devices.